johngrantdev/personal-site/README.md

 # johngrant.dev personal site

 This is the repo for my personal site.
-This project is based on the [Payload Website Template](https://github.com/payloadcms/payload/blob/main/templates/website) which provided sensible defaults to build from.
+This project was initially based on the [Payload Website Template](https://github.com/payloadcms/payload/blob/main/templates/website) which provided sensible defaults to build from.
 Payload is a headless CMS that provides a code first developer experience and is built with Node.js using Typescript.
 I chose it as it provided the functionality I was looking for out of the box while still allowing for easy extensibility.
 The server is configured to use Express.js to serve both the Next.js frontend (src/app) and the Payload CMS (/src/payload) together.

 Stack: